davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 differences from a simple CMAS model are focused at high temperatures and pressures.
-The rough estimate of the garnet-in pressure given by @ONeill1981 is sufficiently accurate at T < 1200 ºC and is used to graphically illustrate the high-pressure constraint on the Crystal Knob xenoliths. @fig:depth shows the phase-transition depths estimated by this empirical relationship, given the Cr# of each sample (with error bars of 0.15 GPa).
-This simple treatment shows that the maximum possible entrainment depths of the high-Cr samples increase by up to 15 km relative to Cr-free compositions, from ~65 km for the low-temperature samples to maximum depths of ~80 km for the high-temperature cohort.
+The rough estimate of the garnet-in pressure given by @ONeill1981 is sufficiently accurate at T < 1200 ºC.
+This empirical relationship is used in @fig:depth to graphically illustrate the phase-transition depths given the Cr# of each sample (with error bars of 0.15 GPa).

+This simple treatment provides a high-pressure constraint on the Crystal Knob xenolith source.
+The maximum possible entrainment depths of the high-Cr samples increase by up to 15 km relative to Cr-free compositions, from ~65 km for the low-temperature samples to maximum depths of ~80 km for the high-temperature cohort.